 Ersan Mondtag is one of the most celebrated German directors of the young generation.
-He was invited to the Berliner Theatertreffen with his works Tyrannis and Die Vernichtung.
+He was invited to the Berliner Theatertreffen with his works Tyrannis, Die Vernichtung and recently Das Internat.
 As an all-around artist, he was nominated as Up-and-coming Director and Stage and Costume Designer of the Year in the German-speaking area.
 For De Living (The living room), he works for the first time in Belgium.